 Most of us are well aware of the housing boom that Colorado Springs is experiencing right now.
 Large master-planned communities and neighborhoods are springing up so fast that if you avoid a certain area for more than a month, you may not recognize it the next time you drive by.

-However, what is most exciting, not only in the new construction but also as part of the urban renewal projects, are the “new” modern and contemporary architectural styles being birthed out of a thriving economy and the passionate, creative influences of a new generation.
+Here is what is most exciting: both new construction developments and urban renewal projects are offering “new” modern and contemporary architectural styles that are a result of a thriving economy and the passionate, creative influences of a new generation.

 The “New” Modern

 These new modern Colorado architectural styles are a breath of fresh air.
 The homes showcase clean lines and fresh colors.
-The architecture is not modern in the sense of 50s mid-century modern or big-city contemporary, rather reflect a fusion of urban with the relaxed, outdoor nature of Colorado.
+The architecture is not modern in the sense of 50s mid-century modern or big-city contemporary, but they reflect a fusion of urban with the relaxed, outdoor nature of Colorado.